 “Your actions speak so loudly, I cannot hear what you’re saying” ~Ralph Waldo Emerson

 The masculine energy is first and foremost about action…building things from the ground up…exerting your will on the world in an effort to do good…making bold leaps toward the life you want and moving from failure to failure with no loss of enthusiasm.

 But our modern world has all but beaten this natural masculine impulse out of us.

-Gone are the days where action was the sole arbiter of validation and approval.
-Today, with the tap of a button and a few strokes on a keyboard, we can tell the world about our aspirations, sharing our goals on social media and earning the praise and acclaim of thousands…without actually doing anything to achieve them.
+Gone are the days when the action was the sole arbiter of validation and approval.
+Today, with the tap of a button and a few strokes on a keyboard, we can tell the world about our aspirations, share our goals on social media and earn the praise and acclaim of thousands…without actually doing anything to achieve them.

 But true, adulterated masculinity gives no credence to lip service.
 It is not impressed by ‘aspiration’ or ‘ambition’.
 Only action.